drcode/lisperati-1000-diy/README.md

 ![lisperati1000.jpg](lisperati1000.jpg)

 In this _How To_ we're going to build a fully-working Lisperati1000 computer using 3D printed parts and off-the-shelf components.
-If you would, instead, like to purchase a fully-assembled Lisperati1000 with a milled aluminum chassis, please join the mailing list at [on home page](lisperaticomputers.com) to be notified when they become available for purchase.
+If you would, instead, like to purchase a fully-assembled Lisperati1000 with a milled aluminum chassis, please join the mailing list [on our home page](lisperaticomputers.com) to be notified when they become available for purchase.

-_Note: These DIY instructions are provided free of charge, and we do accept any liability for errors in the instructions.
+_Note: These DIY instructions are provided free of charge, and we do not accept any liability for errors in the instructions.
 They are provided without support._

 ## Printing the Chassis